• Skip to main content

 Ingredients & Substitutions

-• Pine Nuts - This lemon orzo pasta salad with pine nuts adds a little something special!
+• Pine Nuts - This lemon orzo salad with pine nuts adds a little something special!
 While pine nuts are an expensive ingredient, just a small amount, toasted to bring out their flavor, really makes this delicious!
 They are optional, but highly recommended!

 • Orzo Pasta - Orzo is a rice shaped pasta, perfect for pasta salads!
 Orzo is a favorite but this Mediterranean pasta salad could also be made with another short pasta shape such as ditalini, small shells, elbow macaroni, or farfalle.